AlvaroRodriguezGallardo/src-brokering/docs/OSCAR/README.md

 kind: Cluster
 apiVersion: kind.x-k8s.io/v1alpha4
 nodes:
-- role: control-plane
+ role: control-plane
   kubeadmConfigPatches:
-  - |
+   |
     kind: InitConfiguration
     nodeRegistration:
       kubeletExtraArgs:
         node-labels: "ingress-ready=true"
   extraPortMappings:
-  - containerPort: 80
+   containerPort: 80
     hostPort: 80
     protocol: TCP
-  - containerPort: 443
+   containerPort: 443
     hostPort: 443
     protocol: TCP
-- role: worker
+ role: worker
-- role: worker
+ role: worker
 ``
 as you set up in ``oscar.yaml``.
+Markdown style interprets '-' and removes it from the code, so you must write it with 'role' and 'containerPort'.

 - Run ``kind delete  clusters kind`` if other clusters which can make a conflict were created.
 Then, run ``kind create  cluster --config oscar.yaml``.
 With this action we have create a cluster with three nodes: a "master" node and two "workers" nodes. ´´kubectl get nodes -A`` may return